 Organization meets with policy leaders to discuss rulemaking initiatives

-Ossian, IN (December 8, 2014) – Representatives of the Wireless Internet Service Providers Association (WISPA), a membership organization that promotes the development, advancement and unity of the fixed wireless Internet service provider industry, met with Congressional and FCC leaders in Washington, D.C. last week to discuss regulations and initiatives that affect the fixed wireless broadband industry and the 3 million+ customers that it serves.
+Ossian, IN (December 8, 2014) – Representatives of the Wireless Internet Service Providers Association (WISPA), a membership organization that promotes the development, advancement and unity of the fixed wireless Internet service provider industry, met with Congressional and FCC leaders in Washington, D.C. last week to discuss regulations and initiatives that affect the fixed wireless broadband industry and the three million customers that it serves.

-During the four-day meetings which were held from December 1-4, 2014, the delegation met with representatives from 27 members of Congress in both the House and Senate, three FCC Commissioners, and Doug McKalip, Senior Policy Advisor for Rural Affairs for the White House Domestic Rural Council.
-WISPA representatives included four of the organization’s Board members, WISPA’s Washington Counsel, and four industry members of WISPA.
-Topics and policies that were discussed included net neutrality, the extension of Title II to broadband Internet providers, and the need for modernization of the Communications Act.
+During the four-day meetings, which were held December 1-4, 2014, the delegation met with Congressional representatives and FCC Commissioners to discuss the adverse impact that new net neutrality regulations would have on small businesses and the need to modernize the Communications Act.

-“The fixed wireless industry is comprised of small businesses that provide Internet to unserved and underserved areas in the United States.
-Many current and proposed regulations, particularly extending Title II to broadband Internet providers, will directly affect the Wireless Internet Service Provider industry and ultimately will increase costs for the residents and small businesses in those areas least able to afford it,” said Elizabeth Bowles, WISPA’s Legislative Committee Chair.
+“The fixed wireless broadband industry is composed of small businesses that provide Internet to unserved and underserved areas in the United States.
+Many current and proposed regulations, particularly if authorized by Title II of the Communications Act, will will lead to uncertainty and increased costs for those residents and small businesses that are least able to afford it,” said Elizabeth Bowles, WISPA’s Legislative Committee Chair.
 “The purpose of these meetings was to encourage policy makers to continue with the ‘light-touch’ regulation that has worked in the past and to ensure that any new regulations are tailored to protect these small businesses and their customers.”

 About WISPA